NoroffFEU/development-platforms/2-mysql-caste-study.md

 They are both generally considered to be Relational Database Management Systems (RDBMS), however, Postgres is actually an Object-Relational Database (ORDBMS).

 The main difference between these is the way they store and organize their data.
-An RDBMS stores it's data in tables and relationships and an ORDBMS stores it's data in objects and classes.
+An RDBMS stores it's data in tables with relationships and an ORDBMS stores it's data in objects and classes.
 Object-relational databases are better at handling complex data structures, can store and manipulate other formats such as hstore and xml, allows for more complex relationships and generally considered better at handling many-to-many relationships.

 MySQL is purely a relational database that connects using a single thread process as opposed to Postgres which creates a new system process using it's memory allocation for every connection.
 This makes postgres slightly slower when reading data and gives MySQL an advantage when it comes to smaller scale projects.

 Replication is supported by both systems.
 Postgres uses synchronous replication, and MySQL uses one-way asynchronous replication.
-Postgres offer more ways to use indexes such as indexing JSON, hash indexes and partial indexes.
+Postgres offer more ways to use indexes such as indexing JSON, Hash indexes and partial indexes.

 Security is an almost even race.
 Both services support AES,TSL and SSL, although TSL must be configured to postgres before use.
 For authentication Postgres uses an IP-based client with Kerberos and PAM, whereas MySQL uses native window services, LDAP and PAM.